Racing to Help Stop Modern Slavery: From Student Activism to Global Impact

-“Oh my goodness, Covid has completely upended my plans to
+“Oh my goodness, Covid had completely upended my plans to [insert experience here]!

 The sentence above says it all.
-In this day and age, we hear stories of how COVID-19 has made life much harder, and how various individuals and societies try to overcome these new challenges.
-But for the 40.3 million people today in modern slavery, they will be hit hardest in 3 ways: heightening risks for those already exploited, increasing risks of exploitation and disrupting response efforts, according to an article by the United Nations University.
-Similarly, the International Labor Organisation noted that the earning capacity of an “astounding” 1.6bn informal workers had been affected
+Today, we hear stories of how COVID-19 had made life much harder and how various individuals and societies had overcome these new challenges.
+But for the 50 million people today in modern slavery, they will be hit hardest in 3 ways: heightening risks for those already exploited, increasing risks of exploitation and disrupting response efforts, according to an article by the United Nations University.
+Similarly, the International Labor Organisation noted that the earning capacity of an “astounding” 1.6bn informal workers had been affected.

 That makes anti-slavery efforts all the more important.
 But the definition of modern slavery is a slippery fish — modern slavery takes many forms — trafficking, forced labor, forced marriage, and many more.
 It is the global network of suffering which has been rocked the hardest by the pandemic.